kanboard/documentation/content/en/v1/user/automatic_actions.md

         parent: Using Kanboard
 ---

-To minimize user interaction, Kanboard support automated actions.
+To minimize user interaction, Kanboard supports automated actions.

-Each automatic action is defined with these properties:
+Each automatic action is defined by these properties:

-- An event to listen
+- An event to listen to
-- Action linked to the event
+- An action linked to the event
 - Additional parameters

 Each project has a different set of automatic actions.
-The configuration panel is located on the project listing page - just click on the link **Automatic actions**.
+The configuration panel is located on the project listing page—just click on the link **Automatic actions**.

 Add a new action
 ----------------